 Sonic Jam is a Compilation Re-release of Sonic games released for the Sega Saturn in 1997.
 It includes portsnote Sonic 1, 2, 3, and Sonic & Knuckles as well as the Lock-On capabilities, meaning the full Sonic 3 & Knuckles, Blue Sphere, and Knuckles in Sonic 2 are also playable.
 Each game has some difficulty options which changes or removes some levels and there is also a option to enable Sonic's Spin Dash in the first game.The game also has a short 3D level called "Sonic World", in which Sonic could complete a few fetch quests, interact with some items and enter some rooms where the player could view things like videos, concept art and game manuals.
 Needless to say, it was the closest Sonic got to being in 3D in the 32-bit age, as Sonic X-treme was never finished.Not to be confused with the Game.com Sonic Jam game, which is simply a collection of levels loosely based on some from Sonic 2, 3, and Sonic & Knuckles.

 This game contains examples of:

 - All There in the Manual: The strategy guide and in-game galleries had lots of interesting info about the games' stages and characters.

-- Concept Art Gallery: There's some artwork, advertisements and the FMVs for Sonic CD.
+- Concept Art Gallery: There's some artwork, advertisements, and full-screen FMVs for Sonic the Hedgehog CD.

 - Early-Bird Cameo: The "Man of the Year" cartoon, while still using Sonic's classic look, is set in a seaside city that bears more than a passing resemblance to Station Square...